afeld/personal-security/index.md

 - A politician
 - A system administrator

-…then this guide will not be enough.
-See resource like the [Surveillance Technology Oversight Project (STOP)'s Protest Surveillance toolkit](https://www.stopspying.org/protest).
-If you're a high-profile target, you should consult a security professional for additional actions.
+…then you should do everything in this guide, but it won't be enough.
+See the [additional resources](next-steps/#resources).

+If you're a high-profile target, consult a security professional for additional actions.